ecalder6/azure-gaming/README.md

 You could either install a game to your system drive (managed disk) or a temporary drive.
 The temporary drive has faster speeds, but you lose all your data after deallocating a VM.
 You will have to re-install your games every time you stop and start your VM if you choose to install on the temporary drive.
 See [Q & A](#q--a) for more.

-Make sure to limit the bandwidth of your local steam client to 30 Mbits (50 if you don't mind the extra data cost).
+Make sure to limit the bandwidth of your local steam client to 15 or 30 Mbits (50 if you don't mind the extra data cost).
 You can do so through settings -> In-Home Streaming -> Advanced client options.

 ### V. Game!
 Close the remote desktop connection using the shortcut C:\disconnect.lnk and enjoy some cloud gaming!